Rethinking IRSTD: Single-Point Supervision Guided Encoder-only Framework is Enough for Infrared Small Target Detection: Experiment

 \subsection{Experimental Setup}

-\textbf{Datasets.} Experiments are conducted on two public benchmarks: SIRST-UAVB (3000 images) and SIRST4 (3352 images) \cite{2025SIRST-UAVB_Dataset}, split into 2400/600 and 2285/1067 for training and testing, respectively.
-SIRST4 integrates multiple sources—specifically SIRSTv1 \cite{dai2021acm13}, SIRSTv2 \cite{dai2023OSCAR}, NUDT-SIRST \cite{2023DNANet29}, and IRSTD-1K \cite{zhang2022isnet68}—and covers diverse scenes and target scales, while SIRST-UAVB focuses on UAV-based urban scenarios under clutter-dominated, low-SNR conditions.
+\textbf{Datasets.} Experiments are conducted on two public benchmarks, SIRST-UAVB and SIRST4~\cite{2025SIRST-UAVB_Dataset}.
+SIRST-UAVB contains 3000 images and SIRST4 contains 3352 images; their train/test splits are 2400/600 and 2285/1067, respectively.
+SIRST4 integrates SIRSTv1~\cite{dai2021acm13}, SIRSTv2~\cite{dai2023OSCAR}, NUDT-SIRST~\cite{2023DNANet29}, and IRSTD-1K~\cite{zhang2022isnet68}, covering diverse scenes and target scales.
+SIRST-UAVB focuses on UAV-based urban scenes with clutter and low SNR.
 Both datasets include real and simulated targets, isolated and clustered targets, as well as empty-background images.
 Mask-level and point-level annotations are provided; we use centroid point annotations for supervision and retain mask annotations for fair comparison.

 \textbf{Implementation details.} All models are implemented in PyTorch and trained on an RTX 4090 GPU.
-We adopt Adam with an initial learning rate of 0.01 and a ReduceLROnPlateau scheduler (factor 0.01, patience 3).
+We adopt Adam with an initial learning rate of 0.005 and a ReduceLROnPlateau scheduler (factor 0.01, patience 3).
 The batch size is 10.
-Each competing method follows its original training schedule, while our model is trained for 400 epochs.
+Each competing method follows its original training schedule, while our model is trained for 500 epochs.
 Input resolutions are $512 \times 512$ for SIRST4 and $640 \times 640$ for SIRST-UAVB.

 \textbf{Evaluation metrics.} IRSTD is evaluated at the centroid level.
 Segmentation outputs are converted to centroids via 8-connected clustering \cite{2023DNANet29}, bounding-box detectors use box centers, and probabilistic response map-based methods use peak extraction.
 A prediction is counted as a true positive (TP) if its Euclidean distance to a ground-truth centroid is within $\delta=5$ pixels; otherwise it is a false positive (FP).
+We use this threshold as the default protocol and later verify the robustness to $\delta$ in Sec.~\ref{sec:ablation} and Table~\ref{tab:multi_delta_sirst4}.
 Unmatched ground-truth targets are counted as false negatives (FN).

 We report Precision, Recall, and F1-score, defined as

 where Recall is equivalent to the probability of detection (Pd) in IRSTD.
 The F1-score is

 The false alarm rate (Fa) is defined as